A Product Gualified Lead (PQL) is a lead who has experienced meaningful value using your product through a free trial or freemium model.

 Although this process is time-intensive, you’ll be able to get a good handle on what behaviors are linked with users upgrading.

-If you don’t have product data at your disposal, make sure to install a product analytics or product adoption platform to get a better handle on what behaviors link to users upgrading their accounts.
+If you don’t have product data at your disposal, make sure to install a product analytics, product adoption platform, or lead qualification software to get a better handle on what behaviors link to users upgrading their accounts.

 Once you have that in place, I recommend brainstorming a few PQL definitions as a start.
 Even if it’s just a hypothesis at this point, it will come in handy when you test it in your business.